-Should I Buy or Rent a Motorhome in Houston?
+Should I Buy or Rent a Motorhome?

-To get prices on Houston RV rentals, you can check out our list of rental motorhomes.
+To get prices on RV rentals, you can check out our list of rental motorhomes.
 Prices vary with the size and amenities of each class.
 Oftentimes, they’re comparable to hotel rooms.

 When you’re planning to head out for a week or month once or twice a year, a rental is a great option.
 If you’re planning a long trek across the United States to view national parks and state parks, you might find it worthwhile to purchase an RV.
 Moreover, when you own an RV, you can also list your motorhome with TX RV Adventures and allow others to rent it out when it’s taking up space in your driveway.

 With gas prices remarkably low this year, both options make sense because your fuel costs are likely to be quite reasonable.

 Whether you buy or rent an RV, there are plenty of RV classes available to choose from.
 Some of the most popular types of RV are motorhomes, travel trailers, and fifth wheels.
 A travel trailer is one of the most basic forms of recreational vehicles.
 However, each class of RV comes in a variety of sizes and options for amenities.
 With a travel trailer, you can easily hitch it to the back of a vehicle.
 While most work, we’d recommend an SUV or a truck for their added hauling strength.